ozbasturk/tess_data_analysis/README.md

 # tess_data_analysis

-Jupyter notebook to analyze TESS data
+Jupyter notebooks to cut TESS light curves and analyze TESS target pixel files as well as SAP, PDCSAP and DVT light curves.